kali/kali.github.io/_drafts/2016-02-01-Input-Formats.md

 most of the widely used data formats in data science are human readable, and terrible for performance: CSV, Json, XML.

-It is still frown upon to use a binary format, but we will probably have to get use to it.
+It is still frown upon to use a binary format, but we will probably have to get uses to it.
 Text formats are for Debug mode.
 HTTP is moving from a text format to a Binary format.
 We have been doing HTTP in Debug mode for 20 years, this is probably enough.
 Let's grow up, develop tools to pretty print these new formats and protocols, and stop wasting so much computing power.
-Maybe we will save battery time and polar bears.
+Maybe we will save polar bears.
+At least, we'll save battery time.

 Note that, as we try to find a better compromise for efficient data loading, we do not necessarily want to change the way data is put in long-term cold storage.
-It may be worth vaulting the data in highly compressed (bzip2) Json or XML or whatever format will be felt resilient to technology evolution, and use a separate, very loadable, probably binary, format to feed day-to-day data analysis.
+It may be worth vaulting the data in highly compressed (bzip2) Json or XML or whatever format will be percieve as resilient to technology evolution, and use a separate, very loadable, probably binary, format to feed day-to-day data analysis.

 ## Parser-friendly encoding